 If you have questions about the ETS or what steps to take next, please contact Charles R. Bacharach at email@example.com.

-OSHA issued on November 4, 2021, an Emergency Temporary Standard (ETS) containing its long-anticipated vaccination rule for employers with 100 or more employees.
+OSHA issued on November 4, 2021, an ETS containing its long-anticipated vaccination rule for employers with 100 or more employees.

 Employers have been awaiting the ETS since September 9, 2021, when President Joseph R. Biden, Jr. announced the “Path Out of the Pandemic,” an array of initiatives to combat COVID-19.
 Among the initiatives is a package of four vaccination programs aimed at different segments of the workforce: employees of federal agencies, employees of federal contractors, employers with 100 or more employees, and workers at health facilities that receive federal Medicare and Medicaid funds.